Shealan Johnston: Club

 Johnston joined the Kilcoo club at a young age and progressed to the club's senior team.

 On 13 October 2019, Johnston played in his first county final, coming on as a sub against Warrenpoint, with Kilcoo coming out on top by a point.
-Kilcoo went on to reach the final of the Ulster championship.
+Kilcoo reached the final of the Ulster championship.
 Johnston started the final against Naomh Conaill, and Kilcoo claimed their first Ulster title with a two-point victory.
 Johnston scored a point in the All-Ireland semi-final against Ballyboden St Enda's as Kilcoo reached the All-Ireland final.
 The All-Ireland final against Corofin took place on 19 January 2020, his 19th birthday.
 Johnston started the final and Kilcoo forced a draw in normal time, but Corofin pulled away in extra-time to win the title.

 Johnston played in his first county final as a starter in 2020, with Kilcoo facing Carryduff.
 Johnston scored a point as Kilcoo successfully defended their title.

 On 7 November 2021, Johnston scored two points as Kilcoo got the better of Burren to win their third county title in a row.
 Kilcoo reached their second consecutive Ulster final, facing Fermanagh kingpins Derrygonnelly.
 Johnston scored a goal as Kilcoo won their second Ulster title.
 Kilcoo reached their second All-Ireland final after beating St Finbarr's, where they faced Kilmacud Crokes.
 The final went to extra-time once again, and a late goal from Shealan's brother Jerome secured Kilcoo's first All-Ireland title.

 Johnston played in his fourth consecutive county final in 2022, facing Warrenpoint on October 16.
 Johnston scored a point as Kilcoo won their fourth county championship in a row.